ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 ## toValidUTF8

 Returns string where all invalid UTF-8 characters are replaced by replacement character `�` (U+FFFD).
-If there are many invalid characters subsequently, it is collapsed them to one replacement character.
+If there are many invalid characters subsequently, it is collapsed to one replacement character.

 ## reverse